General Tech & Marketplaces

 • Profit‑funded growth; occasional revenue‑based lines; public metrics.

-5.5 Basecamp (37signals) – Project Management
+5.5 Basecamp (37signals)arrow-up-right – Project Management

 Client‑funded v1 that remained profitable for ~20 years, prioritizing dividends and calm growth over blitzscaling.